Sungrow Inverter Review

 According to the CEC, all inverter manufacturers should offer at least a 5-year manufacturer’s warranty.

-Up until recently, Sungrow used to offer that 5-year warranty on all their products, as well as a 10 years optional extended warranty.
+Up until recently, Sungrow used to offer that 5-year warranty on all their products, as well as a 10-year optional extended warranty.
 But in April 2020, the company decided to provide a 10-year warranty on all their latest inverters and other products.

-And since they’ve been in operation for a long time, you can rest assured that the company will still be around 10 years to fulfil this guarantee.
+And since they’ve been in operation for a long time, you can rest assured that the company will still be around 10 years to fulfill this guarantee.

 Their Australian offices are located in North Sydney, New South Wales.